-When a student fails or absents for the qualifying examination, he/she may apply again for permission to appear for re-examination to the Controller of Examination with the recommendation of the chairman of the advisory committee and Head of the Department.
-A student, who apply for re-examination should attend written examination and viva-voce.
-Re-examination shall not take place earlier than three months after the first examination and it will be conducted by the advisory committee as previously indicated.
+When a student fails or absents himself/ herself for the qualifying examination, he/she may apply for permission to appear for re-examination to the Controller of Examinations with the recommendation of the Chairman of the Advisory Committee and the Head of the Department.
+A student, who applies for re-examination should attend written examination and viva-voce.
+Re-examination shall not take place earlier than three months after the first examination and it will be conducted by the Advisory Committee as previously indicated.
 If a student fails in the re-examination, further re-examination will be considered on the recommendation of the Advisory Committee, Head of the Department and Dean, Faculty of Agriculture.
-If the students fail in the qualifying examination, the research credits registered in the III semester should not be evaluated unless he / she successfully completes the qualifying examination.
+If the student fails in the qualifying examination, the research credits registered in the III semester should not be evaluated unless he / she successfully completes the qualifying examination.

 12.8.
-Absence of advisory committee member during qualifying/final viva-voce examination:
+Absence of Advisory Committee member during qualifying/final viva-voce examination:

-- 1. Conducting qualifying and final viva voce examination in the absence of advisory committee members is not allowed. - 2.
+- 1. Conducting qualifying and final viva voce examination in the absence of Advisory Committee members is not allowed. - 2.
 Under extra-ordinary circumstances if the qualifying/final viva-voce examination to postgraduate student has to be conducted in the absence of one or two advisory committee members, permission to conduct the examination by co-opting another member in such contingencies should be obtained from the Dean in advance through the Head of the Department.
-The Chairman of the advisory committee in consultation with the concerned member and Head of the Department will co-opt another member. - 3.
-The co-opted member should be from the same department of the member who is not attending the examinations. - 4.
-In the absence of the Chairman of advisory committee, respective Heads of Departments should act as Co-chairman with prior permission of Dean.
+The Chairman of the Advisory Committee in consultation with the concerned member and Head of the Department will co-opt another member. - 3.
+The co-opted member should be from the same Department of the member who is not attending the examinations. - 4.
+In the absence of the Chairman of Advisory Committee, respective Heads of Departments should act as Co-chairman with prior permission of Dean.